 The tutorials provide attendees with the opportunity to learn about navigation technology from well-known industry experts.
 A variety of tutorials are offered to serve the professional needs of both newcomers and those well versed in the field of navigation.
-This year's tutorials include a wide range of navigation subjects from core navigation fundamentals to in-depth classes about the latest technologies.
+This year's tutorials will include a wide range of navigation subjects from core navigation fundamentals to in-depth classes about the latest technologies.

-Twenty-four half-day technical sessions are offered over a three day period, with four sessions running simultaneously each morning and afternoon.
-At the technical sessions scientists, researchers and engineers from around the world present their latest work in the field of navigation.
+Twenty-four half-day technical sessions are offered over a three-day period, with four sessions running simultaneously each morning and afternoon.
+At the technical sessions scientists, researchers, and engineers from around the world present their latest work in the field of PNT.
 The presentations range from fundamental research, to applications, to field test results.

 Topics being covered will include:

 Technical papers from PLANS are peer reviewed, and will be published in IEEE Xplore following the conference.